aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 If you encounter an error that says:
 *ab: Could not open POST data file (postfile.txt): No such file or directory*, then you have not specified an empty postfile.
 See the Important Note in a previous step.

-3. Navigate to the Cloudwatch Dashboard that you created in Lab 2.
+3. Navigate to the Cloudwatch Dashboard that was created in Lab 2.
 You should see the different widgets that you have set up within your dashboard begin to have data points in them for the Primary region.
 You may need to change the refresh intervel to auto-refresh every 10s and the timeframe to **custom (30m)** to see the new metrics come in.

 ![image](https://user-images.githubusercontent.com/23423809/68569556-3c40f080-0413-11ea-8364-c2b9759b5c90.png)